 Walk through this forest, which is several acres, and see if you can spot a sign for your hometown.

-3- Dawson City Outhouse Race
+3- Watch The Dawson City Outhouse Race

 No, it’s not the beginning of a terrible joke.
 Every Labour Day weekend since 1977, this is exactly what happens during the Great Klondike International Outhouse Race.

-Teams of five people dress up in costumes and decorate their outhouses using a bit of toilet humour, if you’ll pardon the pun.
+Teams of five people dress up in costumes and decorate their outhouses using a bit of toilet humour if you’ll pardon the pun.

-Going by such names as the Elton John, The Royal Flush, The Whizzer of Oz, and The Mad Crapper, four people wheel the outhouse along a three-kilometer course through the town’s streets.
+Going by such names as the Elton John, The Royal Flush, The Whizzer of Oz, and The Mad Crapper, four people wheel the outhouse along a three-kilometre course through the town’s streets.

 Crowds line up to cheer on the competing commodes as they use human power to propel themselves to the finish line.

 The team that finishes their business the fastest, er, completes the race the quickest, wins.

-4- Sourtoe Cocktail Club
+4- Join the Sourtoe Cocktail Club

 As the story goes, Captain Dick Stevenson was cleaning out an old cabin in 1973 when he found a human toe that had been pickled in a jar of alcohol.
-That’s when he founded the Sourtoe Cocktail Club.

 If you want to join the group, you must belly up to the bar at Dawson City’s Sourdough Saloon and drink a shot of whiskey that has a shrivelled toe in it.